SLU pioneer on Wikipedia

 Examples of the correlation between press releases and Wikipedia (please scroll down)

 SLU are now starting to use Wikipedia in education.
 During the autumn 2015 wikipedia will be included in Environmental Impacts of Energy Systems, a course that the department of Chemistry and Biotechnology are responsible for.
 Universities in many parts of the world, however, are already using Wikipedia as a reporting and examination tool for student projects.

 The Wikipedia project

 Thanks to the Wikipedia project there are now numerous, more or less, active Wikipedia writers at SLU.
 They do not only contribute to the Swedish Wikipedia.
-By writing in other languages (especially English), people around the world get to know more about subjects where SLU researchers have extensive knowledge.
+By writing in other languages than Swedish (especially English), people around the world get to know more about subjects where SLU researchers have extensive knowledge.
 As a bonus you, as a contributor to Wikipedia, may get a dialogue and discussion with users/readers.